 Some employers don’t pay enough attention to new workers and get into a neverending cycle of hiring and firing people.
 Costs increase while efficiency drops.

 A streamlined adaptation process helps to avoid these issues.
 An employee makes fewer mistakes, starts feeling like a part of the team soon, and becomes confident.
 It reduces stress and facilitates faster work commitment.
-And a committed worker – is a motivated worker.
-As the result, a person works better and most likely plans to stay for a linger while.
+A committed worker – is a motivated worker.
+As a result, a person works better and most likely plans to stay for a linger while.

 What stands behind developer onboarding